On the Average (Edge-)Connectivity of Minimally $k$-(Edge-)Connected Graphs: Constructions

 Let $T=L_W\cup L_X\cup R_W\cup R_X$.
 We have shown that $T\subseteq S$.
 Since both $W$ and $X$ contain white vertices, the sets $L_X$, $R_X$, $L_W$, and $R_W$ are pairwise disjoint.
 Note also that $|L_W\cup L_X|=k-1$ and $|R_W\cup R_X|=k-1$, so $|S|\geq |T|= 2k-2$.
 Moreover, since $N(C_W\cup C_X)=T$, we see that no vertex in $C_W\cup C_X$ has a red neighbour outside of $C_W\cup C_X$.
 It follows that $V(C)=C_W\cup C_X$, and that $G_{k,p}-T$ is disconnected, hence $S=T$. \end{proof}

+We note that in the terminology of \cite{LiYang2012}, we have shown that $G_{p,k}$ has connectivity $k$ and is \emph{essentially $(2k-2)$-connected}.

-In fact, the proof of Lemma~\ref{non_triv_components} reveals more about the minimal vertex separators of $G_{k,p}$ than just their cardinality.
-For future reference, we make the following remark about the structure of the minimal vertex separators.
+The proof of Lemma~\ref{non_triv_components} reveals more about the minimal vertex separators of $G_{k,p}$ than just their cardinality.
+We can describe the structure of the minimal vertex separators in $G_{p,k}$ as in the following remark and this is important in the sequel.

 \begin{remark} Let $S$ be a minimal vertex separator of nonadjacent vertices $u$ and $v$ in $G_{k,p}$.
 Then one of the following holds: \begin{itemize} \item $|S|=k$, and $S=N(u)$ or $S=N(v)$. \item $|S|=2k-2$, and with notation as in the proof of Lemma~\ref{non_triv_components}, we have $S\cap W=L_W\cup R_W$, where both $L_W$ and $R_W$ consist of at most $k-1$ consecutive vertices from the cyclic arrangement of vertices of $W$ and $S\cap X=L_X\cup R_X$, where $L_X$ and $R_X$ consist of at most $k-1$ consecutive vertices from the cyclic arrangement of vertices of $X$.
 Moreover, $|L_W \cup L_X| =k-1$ and $|R_W \cup R_X|=k-1$. \end{itemize} \end{remark}